ZhangChunyu-BioGeo/Inflorescence-Diversity/README.md

 This repository contains the R code and supporting data files for the analyses presented in the manuscript:

-> Shao, M., Zhang, C., Wang, R., Wang, H., & Zheng, P. (submitted to *Journal of Ecology*).
+> Shao, M. & Zhang, C., Wang, R., Wang, H. & Zheng, P. (submitted to *Journal of Ecology*).
 Ecological and Evolutionary Drivers of Inflorescence Diversity in Chinese Angiosperms.
 >
 > *Mingxue Shao and Chunyu Zhang contributed equally to this study.
 Hui Wang and Peiming Zheng contributed equally to this study.*